 4 – Combine QMS and SMS Resources into Management System Resources

-Combining QMS and SMS budget and tools into one integrate operation tangible safety benefits for the company:
+Combining QMS and SMS budget and tools into one integrated operation provides tangible safety benefits for the company, including:

 - Allows the safety aspect of the company to receive better financial attention;

 - Cuts down on company overhead by cutting out superfluous elements of the company – such as extra training and extra tools to meet safety AND quality needs; and

 - Company operations that are easier to manage;